PlusAlphaConsulting/GenerateThumbnails/README.md

 A SAS url is needed for the input and output URLs.
 The output SAS token should have read/write permissions.
 A SAS token can be generated from the Azure portal or using the Azure Storage Explorer.
 I am planning to add the ability to generate SAS tokens in the function itself.

 By default, the function generates one 960x540 thumbnail.
-You can change the number of thumbnails or sizes by adding and modifying the ffmpeg arguments in input body:
+You can change the number of thumbnails or size by adding and modifying the ffmpeg arguments in the input body:

 ```json
 {